cubedb/cubedb/README.md

 Notice that there are two lexicographically sorted partitions in the Cube.
 Also in the Cube there's only one dimension field with two possible values (a null value and the string supplied in inserts).

-Retrieve data from the cube:
+Retrieve data from the Cube:

 ```
 > curl http://localhost:9998/v1/test_cube/last/100